 But today’s recipe takes a classic turn.
 Here in Germany, the most familiar and beloved way to enjoy white asparagus is undoubtedly - you guessed it - with Hollandaise sauce.
 As someone who avoids animal products, I was determined not to miss out on this seasonal tradition.
 So, I created this vegan Hollandaise sauce!
 And, if I may say so myself, it’s next-level creamy, boasting that signature buttery richness, all while relying on wholesome ingredients.

-The beauty of this vegan Hollandaise sauce lies in its simplicity.
-We'll be using just a handful of (basic) ingredients that come together easily on the stovetop (no fretting about a tricky emulsion like in traditional Hollandaise sauce!).
+The beauty of this vegan Hollandaise-style sauce lies in its simplicity.
+We'll be using just a handful of (basic) ingredients that come together easily on the stovetop (no fretting about a tricky emulsion like in traditional Hollandaise sauce).

 We'll need: